 Frizzy hair is often associated with curly hair, but the truth is any hair type can become frizzy.
-So if you’ve ever battled with a halo of frizz, or you find yourself wondering why your hair never looks glossy or shiny, I’d like to reassure you.
+So if you’ve ever battled with frizzy hair, or you find yourself wondering why your hair never looks glossy or shiny, I’d like to reassure you.

-You don’t have to put up with dry, frizzy hair.
-You can do something about it.
+You don’t have to put up with dry frizzy hair.
+You can get rid of frizzy hair.